By Andrea K. Hammer

 I’ll always want to hold a carefully crafted book in my hands–exploring the pages to grasp the story’s full meaning.

-* Adapted version of this essay appeared in The Philadelphia Inquirer.
+* Adapted version of this essay about the value of reading books appeared in The Philadelphia Inquirer.